Roughening transition and universality of single step growth models in (2+1)-dimensions: Statistics of the height clusters and iso-height lines

+\textit{\textbf{Dependence of the exponents on $\delta$.}} All previous results were obtained at the mean height level i.e., at $ \delta=0 $.
+Let us now examine their dependence on the level of the cut.
+Our analysis reveal that the fractal exponents such as fractal dimension of contours $d_f$ and clusters $D_c$, do not depend on $\delta$.
+Nevertheless, our results show that the distribution exponents do change with $\delta$.
+As shown in figures \ref{fig:tau_M-delta} and \ref{fig:tau_l-delta}, the exponents show a bowl-like functionality to $ \delta $ for $p>0.25$ while for $p<0.25$, they monotonically decrease with $ \delta $.

-In this section, the results are based on a series of extensive simulations of SSM on a strip geometry of size $ L_x \times L_y $ with $ L_x=3L_y $ and $ L_y=L $, in accord with the postulation of dipolar SLE.
+\textit{\textbf{Winding angle statistics.}} Here we present the results of independent extensive simulations of SSM on a strip geometry of size $ L_x \times L_y $ with $ L_x=3L_y $ and $ L_y=L $.
 For each height configuration, we find all spanning clusters at level $ \delta=0 $ in $ y $ direction, and assign corresponding coastlines that connect the lower boundary to the upper one.
-We considered $ L = 100,200,300,400,500,1000 $ and examined the scaling relation $ l \sim L^{d_f} $, in order to compute the fractal dimension of the spanning curves.
-We could gather a number of $ 10^4 $ sample curves from an approximately $ 7500 $ independent saturated height profiles.
-The results of the fractal dimensions for various $ p $, are summarized in fig.~\ref{fig:l_L-severalp} and the first column of table~\ref{tab:st-statL}.
-They show a continuous dependence of $ d_f $ on p ranging from $ 4/3 $ to $ 3/2 $ for $ p=0 $ to $ 0.5 $, respectively.
+We consider $ L = 100, 200, 300, 400, 500$ and $1000 $, and examine the scaling relation $ l \sim L^{d_f} $, to compute the fractal dimension $d_f$ of the spanning curves (Fig. \ref{fig:l_L-severalp}).
+We could gather a number of $ 10^4 $ spanning curves from an approximately $ 7500 $ independent saturated height profiles.